blanca890/WD-SEATWORK2-RESUME/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
+- Interactive Elements
-- Transactional
+- Smooth Scrolling

 ### Technology
 <!-- TODO: List of Technology Used -->